Before, During, & After Commencement

 Commencement will be held rain or shine, in Mudd Quad.

-Arrive at the corner of Dartmouth Avenue and 9th Street wearing your regalia at 8 a.m. on Saturday, May 18.
+Arrive at the corner of Dartmouth Avenue and 9th Street wearing your regalia at 8 a.m. on Saturday, May 14.
 (The tam tassel should be worn on the left side.)
 Please be prompt!
-Those who are not at their assembly points, in academic regalia, when the procession is formed will not be able to march and sit with their classmates.
+Those who are not at their assembly points, in academic regalia, when the procession is formed may not be able to march and sit with their classmates.

 When you arrive, stop at the check-in table just west of Honnold Library (near the drive-through book depositories) and north of Eighth Street to receive your "Graduate Name Card", which you will hand to the provost during the ceremony.
 Your name will be read from this card when you cross the stage so please be sure to spell your name phonetically, as well as the actual spelling.
 Please print clearly.
 Also be sure to print your address so that the photographer may contact you regarding your photos.
 Click here to view the Graduate name card.

 All participants must be in line no later than 8:30 a.m. on Dartmouth Avenue between 8th and 9th streets.
-You will line up behind your school’s banner.
-Doctoral candidates are to sit in front of Masters candidates.
 Doctoral and MFA graduates will line up alphabetically by last name behind their school's banner.
 You’ll march and sit by schools.
 Staff will be on hand to place you in line according to your school and degree.
 Once you are in line, please do not break ranks—you can visit with family and take pictures after the ceremony.

 Two candidates’ marshals will lead the processional.
 The marshals will direct you into the row in which you’ll sit.
 It is extremely important that you do not save a seat for another person.
 Otherwise, we will not have enough chairs and the ceremony will be delayed.